rumaisaabdulhai/quad_sim/README.md

 ## Introduction

+Please visit the project [website](https://rumaisaabdulhai.github.io/quad_sim/) with detailed instructions about the installation process, mapping, navigation, and video streaming.

 This repository allows a quadcopter with a Hokuyo 2D lidar to:

 1) Map an indoor gazebo environment using the gmapping SLAM algorithm and teleoperation